tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'FILLED_IN'
+nan

 ### Label

-'FILLED_IN'

-## Controlled Value

-'FILLED_IN'
+'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment contains a proposed change to a record in a bdqffdq:hasResponseResultValue where the bdqffdq:InformationElement was bdq:Empty.'

 ### Type

 NamedIndividual

+## Superclass

+'FILLED_IN'

 ### Definition

-'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment contains a proposed change to a record in a bdqffdq:hasResponseResultValue where the bdqffdq:InformationElement was bdq:Empty.'
+'FILLED_IN'

+### Comment

+'FILLED_IN'

 ********************